neondatabase/website/content/docs/guides/neon-authorize-quickstart.md

 ---
 title: Neon Authorize Quickstart
 subtitle: Learn how to integrate your preferred authentication provider with Neon and start securing your database connections
 enableTableOfContents: true
+updatedOn: '2024-10-29T00:27:11.739Z'
 ---

 <InfoBlock>